cancervariants/variation-normalization/README.md

 ### Docker Setup

 From the root directory , where Docker and docker-compose file are , run the following commands

-docker-compose up -d db
+*docker-compose up -d db
-docker-compose up -d uta
+*docker-compose up -d uta
-docker-compose up -d dynamodb-local
+*docker-compose up -d dynamodb-local

 Wait for all container to start , Db service which is seqrepo container takes time and exits once the sequence download is over.

 Before starting the Variation-normalizer service, check the following:

 * Db container(seqrepo) has finished downloading data and has exited.
-* UTA service has dispalyed the message " database system is ready to accept connections" in logs.
+* UTA service logs has dispalyed the message " database system is ready to accept connections" in logs.
 * Dynamodb container is up and running

 Start the Variation Normalizer container with the following commnad: